Oklahoma Supreme Court: Seating

-Many of the internal operations of the Court are organized by seniority of justices, with the chief justice is considered the most senior member of the court followed by the vice-chief justice, regardless of the length of their service.
+Many of the internal operations of the court are organized by seniority of justices, with the chief justice is considered the most senior member of the court followed by the vice-chief justice, regardless of the length of their service.
 The other justices are then ranked by the length of their service.
-During the sessions of the Court, the justices sit according to seniority, with the Chief Justice in the center, the Vice-Chief Justice to chief's immediate right, and the most senior Justice to the chief's immediate left.
+During the sessions of the court, the justices sit according to seniority, with the Chief Justice in the center, the Vice-Chief Justice to chief's immediate right, and the most senior Justice to the chief's immediate left.
 The remaining justices alternate sides, with the most junior justice being to the chief's furthest left.

-As of July 26, 2021, with the retirement of Justice Tom Colbert, from the perspective of the audience, the justices sit as follows:
+As of 2026, with the retirement of Justice Yvone Kauger, from the perspective of the audience, the justices sit as follows: